 Temporary total disability benefits do not start immediately in Georgia.
 You may not receive any benefits for the first few days that you are out of work.

 The Georgia Workers’ Compensation law has a seven day waiting period.
 So, you will not receive benefits for the first week you miss from work.
-If you miss three weeks consecutively, the insurance company should come back and pay you for this initial waiting period.

 Do I start getting TTD benefits after 7 days?